Osteoarthritis is known to occur in those suffering with fibromyalgia, but why? Find out in this blog.

 The exact cause of osteoarthritis is unknown.
 This being said, however, in some cases, it is known to be caused by an injury that makes it difficult for your joints to heal properly.
 Being obese can also be a contributing factor, as it applies more strain to the joints, which adds to the pain and stress that osteoarthritis has on your body.
 Other diseases, such as diabetes and fibromyalgia, can also cause osteoarthritis.
 Of course, aging is the most common cause; as we age, our bodies wear down, which results in a loss of cartilage, leaving the joints suffering.

 Osteoarthritis can occur anywhere in the body, however, the most common areas include the hips, knees, feet, hands, and back, specifically in the area around your neck and spine, which is likely to be due to the fact that these areas are used the most and, therefore, prone to injury.

-People with fibromyalgia are more likely to experience osteoarthritis, as they are known to have poor posture and will overcompensate regularly in order to reduce pain, making them more likely to experience injuries more often.
-Also, by minimising motion on a daily basis, fibromyalgia patients are more likely to suffer with stiff joints and weight gain.
+People with fibromyalgia are more likely to experience osteoarthritis, as they are known to have poor posture and will overcompensate regularly in order to reduce pain, making them more likely to experience injuries.
+Also, by minimizing motion on a daily basis, fibromyalgia patients are more likely to suffer from stiff joints and weight gain.

 Fibro Women Blogs

 Official Fibromyalgia Blogs